 In some instances when a WBGT monitoring device is unavailable, a chart like the one shown below can be used to estimate WBGT.
 It must be noted that these are estimates and are derived only from using temperature and relative humidity and the chart accounts for full sunshine and light wind conditions.
 Thus, depending on the radiant heat load from the sun and the wind, the actual WBGT reading could be different from what is on the chart.

-In addition to the US military and OSHA, school sanctioned athletics programs also use WBGT as a preventive measure against the heat.
-For example, the Georgia High School Athletics Association passed guidelines that mandate all state high schools measure WBGT and make necessary practice and game modifications depending on the WBGT reading.
+School sanctioned athletics programs should use WBGT as a preventive measure against the heat.
+For example, the Georgia High School Athletics Association, amongst others, passed guidelines that mandate all state high schools measure WBGT and make necessary practice and game modifications depending on the WBGT reading.
 The guidelines are specific for the length of practice, number of breaks, and equipment that is allowed to be worn depending on WBGT temperature.
-The table below shows the guidelines that the Georgia High Schools must follow when exercising in the heat.

 - WBGT has been shown to provide an accurate measure of environmental heat stress.